codewars/docs/content/authoring/kata/adding-images.md

 ### Pros

-- It's quire easy.
+- It's quite easy.
 Image markup just needs to be pasted into the kata editor, it does not require additional processing, encoding, etc.
 - At least it should be readable better than encoded image data.

 ### Cons

 - Even simple SVG images can be still large, inflating the description significantly,
 - Effects of mixing HTML and Markdown together are not always well defined and can change over time.